 Rechargeable batteries also need to be replaced.
-A year is a commonly given period of time for a rechargeable battery, but sometimes the battery life is given in the number of charges.
+A year is a commonly given period of replacement time for a rechargeable battery, but sometimes the battery life is given in the number of charges.
 In other words, a rechargeable battery may be good for 400 charges.
 This means that if you take the aid off in the afternoon for a nap, that you shouldn't put the aid back in the charger because doing say may be reducing the battery life.
-That is, charge the battery once a day-not twice a day because if you charge it twice a day you are reducing its life.
+That is, charge the battery once a day-not twice a day.
+If you charge it twice a day you are reducing its life.

-I have seen recent advertisements promising a battery life of five years but I am not familiar with those.
-Rechargeable batteries are currently not available for small hearing aids like the CIC

-(completely-in-the-canal) that use a size 10.
+Rechargeable batteries are currently not available for small hearing aids like the CIC (completely-in-the-canal) that use a size 10.

 If you do have an aid with a rechargeable battery you have the convenience of not having to change the battery very often, a definite plus for some who lacks the dexterity or sight to do so.
 However, you may still want to open the battery every few weeks or so and wipe the battery with a clean cloth.
-Batteries will accumulate moisture and other debris and wiping a rechargeable battery off occasionally will make sure it will work properly.
+Batteries will accumulate moisture and other debris, and wiping a rechargeable battery off occasionally will make sure that it will continue to work properly.